Here's how to use Unless' built-in data platform to analyze the success of your optimization project.

 For each new experience you create, it is important to ask: How will this get a visitor to achieve our goal(s)?

-If you see a fire icon on the right side of a column, it signifies that for that goal the personalized session is not just doing better but also that this lift is statistically significant, meaning it is not a coincidence.
+If you see a fire icon on the right side of a column, it signifies that for that goal the optimized session is not just doing better but also that this lift is statistically significant, meaning it is not a coincidence.
 You can click details to get more information for each of the goals you've set as well.

 In the Audiences tab, you will get a list of all the audiences in your account.
 From the view by goal dropdown, you can select a goal and see how often it was reached by each audience.
 Every audience is made up of control group members and participants (=visitors who saw your experiences).
 You can select a different date range, toggle between new and returning visitors, and click details for more information.

 Here we are, at the long awaited experience performance tab!
 Similar to the previous tabs, here you will see a list of all the experiences you created.
-You can choose to view only on-site experiences, only add-ons, or both.

 Just like the previous tabs, here too you can select a date range, toggle between new and returning visitors, view per different goals, filter the experiences by name or by tags.